Best Medical Alert Systems for Seniors With Hearing Loss (2026)

 To make it on our list, a provider had to excel in the following areas:

-• Response times: We made 10 test calls to each provider’s emergency response center and recorded average response times.
-All systems on our list had average response times under a minute.
+• Response times: We made multiple test calls to each provider.
+All systems on our list maintained average response times of under a minute.

 To learn more about how we test medical alert systems, check out our medical alert system methodology guide.